parental-control-system/Android-Spy/README.md

 - Device Management
 - Location
 - Activity control
-- Shell
+- Shell Commands for Pro
-- Fun Pranks
+- Fun Pranks (flash, Vibration, Speaker, Spoofing &  More)
 - Many more cool features (Not listing them here) 🤫
 - Visit the site for more details.